require 'http://www.tradingclinic.com/resources/header.php'; ?>

 A:> This provides a reference area of support or resistance, an important consideration when placing stops.

 A:> The control point is the highest volume of trade at a price, or prices, in a close range.
 The control point indicates fair value and aids in placing stops.

 Q: And are there any zones of support and resistance on the previous day's extremes of value areas?

 A:> Value Area highs and lows prevent poor stop placements, but also provide low risk entry points against the short-term trend.
 These trades work especially well in broad sideways markets, but can also be used as profit taking points.

 The following FAQs apply to the first hour after the market opens.
+What Significance is there?

 Q: If the Initial Balance Range is much smaller than normal?

 A:> If smaller, it is highly likely that price will break out in one direction or another, or possibly both directions.
 Typically, in the absence of any news event that may drive a price, a breakout is not regarded as a directional move.

 Q: If the first series of letters or TPOs created an excess that has not been touched by the second letter?